Saburian Air Force Base, Africa

 “Please call your people and tell them what happened,” Salim finished.

 In Chicago, Kochanski returned to watching Casablanca.
 He had seen it dozens of times.
 It helped him think.
-The necklace with the two amber beads had been recovered and would be returned to Elise.
-How to get the necklace to Garcia?
-Garcia needed those beads for the Purple project.
+The necklace with the two amber beads had been recovered and would be returned to Sheraton.
+She needed to give it to Garcia who needed those beads for the Purple project.

 The king’s health minister had assured him that Queen Noru had agreed to these plans for her pregnancy as a “dutiful daughter in the royal tribe.”